 The owners, Bill and his wife gave us a bucket and an all access to their patches.
 We were instructed to taste before picking as each bush grew a different variety of blueberry.
 This was our first experience at fruit picking and it was thrilling to be able to spot the ripe kinds and pluck them fresh off the trees.

 Perhaps Vermont’s most symbolic structures are the covered wooden bridges that were built years ago to facilitate transport.
 If you are to pick up a map in Vermont, you will find little icons of wooden bridges in many parts of the state.
-We saw one such bridge right outside the Simon Pearce factory.
+We saw one such bridge right outside the Simon Pearce factory, the Quechee Covered Bridge.
 This one treated us to the most attractive views!

 A favourite moment of mine from the journey was while we were relaxing outside the glass factory by the river.
 The sunlight was stark, a gentle breeze blew and the bank was dotted with wild flowers swaying in the wind.
 This simple moment played for a while in my mind and will continue to remind me of Vermont’s little pleasures.

 - COVID-19: How we’re using our time to plan future travels - April 16, 2020

 - 5 tips to entertain a baby in the car on a road trip - October 18, 2019